Sources of Financial Aid

 Applying for a GE position

 Graduate Employee (GE) teaching appointments are competitive and may be applied for concurrent with or at any time after admission to the department.
 GE support provides a full tuition waiver and stipend.
 Duties usually involve teaching under the supervision of a faculty instructor, grading, and other course-related duties.
-Students who do not secure a CIS GE appointment may want to look for GE positions in other areas of the university.
+Students who do not secure a CS GE appointment may want to look for GE positions in other areas of the university.

 Your Collective Bargaining Agreement (Contract)